mhanauer/CenterstoneRCS/README.md

 The first step is setting the working directory to the location of the data with setwd The next step is reading the data, which I do using read.csv.
 I use header = TRUE so that the first column in the data is treated as the variable name.

-Then I subset the data with only the items that I want, which are the items and the following demographics: age, gender, ethnicity, sexual orientation.
+Then I subset the data with only the items that I want, which are the items and the following demographics: age, gender, ethnicity, and sexual orientation.

-Then I write the itemsOnly dataset as a csv, because I want to reupload.
-When I reupload it using read.csv, I can specificy the values that I want to treat as NA.
+Then I write the itemsOnly dataset as a csv, because I want to reupload it.
+When I reupload it using read.csv, I can specify the values that I want to treat as NA (na.strings).

-Then I go through and change the words (i.e. Strongly Agree, Agree) into numbers.
+Then I go through and change the words (i.e. Strongly Agree, Agree) into numbers and overwrite the data set.

-Finally, I write itemsOnly dataset as a csc and reupload it in order for R to read the values as integers (needed for later analysis below).
+Finally, I wrote itemsOnly dataset as a csc and reupload it in order for R to read the values as integers (needed for later analysis below).
 ```{r}
 library(lavaan)
 library(psych)